isa-ulisboa/greends-dms-exercises/dms_ex_04_entity_relationship.md

 # Exercise 4 - Designing an Entity-Relationship Model

+> An exercise submission via Moodle is required once completed.
+The deadline for submissions is **18th October 2024**.
+> 1. Create a markdown file to add your responses to the questions identified in **Discussion points**, and submitted via Moodle before the deadline.
+> 2. Add diagrams to your markdown file.
+> 3. Export a pdf of the markdown report and submit via Moodle.

 ## Introduction

 In this exercise we will train how to identify entities, attributes and relationships in a problem statement.
-You will solve this exercise in two steps, after discussion of classes 04 and 05 of the course.
+You will solve this exercise in two steps, after discussion of classes 03 and 05 of the course.
 The exercise will be updated with further tasks accordingly.

 ### Problem 1.
 Scenario:
 You are tasked with designing a database to manage soil data for a research project.
 The database should store information about soil samples collected from various locations.
 The data to be stored includes details about the soil samples, the locations where they were collected, and the technicians who collected them.
 The following values are sampled for each of the soil samples: